 Getting to the Philippine Eagle Center

 The Philippine Eagle Center is located to the far southwest of Davao's main city center, where the land slopes gently upward in anticipation of Mount Talomo and Mount Apo further in the distance.
 (Location on Google Maps)

 Getting here takes some doing: if you can't score a rented car or van, take public transportation.
 You can either take a van from the terminal in Bangkerohan (location on Google Maps) to take you up to the town of Calinan, where you can transfer to a tricycle that will take you to the "Water District"; the Philippine Eagle Center is a short walk from this point on.
 The whole trip will take you between 40 minutes to 1 hour to complete.

 - Road Trip: Read about Transportation in the Philippines.

-The Philippine Eagle Center charges an entrance fee of PHP 50 for adults and PHP 30 for guests 18 years old and below.
+The Philippine Eagle Center charges an entrance fee of PHP 150 (US$ 3) for adults, and PHP 100 (US$ 2) for children 18 years old and below.

 Phone: +63 82 271 2337

 Operating hours: 8am to 5pm daily, including holidays